 Welcome.
 Because of the current COVID-19 situation, I am providing counselling by telephone or video call.

-Counselling can help with many of the challenging and traumatic experiences we can encounter in life, from bereavement, loss and devastating change, to family demands, overwhelming emotions, depression, stress and anxiety.
+Counselling can help with many of the traumatic and challenging experiences we can encounter in life, from bereavement, loss and devastating change, to family demands, depression, overwhelming emotions, self-harm, stress and anxiety.

-I believe that positive change is always possible and I provide a confidential, supportive space to help you to find your inner resilience and self belief, so that you may navigate your way forward.
+I believe that positive change is always possible: I offer confidential, professional therapy to help you to find your inner strength, resilience and self belief, so that you may navigate your own way forward.